hfuong/nbatwitter/README.md

 3. Do certain players act as an in-between or connection to other players?

-## Steps
+## To-do list
-1. Obtain a list of current NBA players and their Twitter handles.
+- [ ] Obtain a list of current NBA players and their Twitter handles.
+  - Use [Basketball Reference](https://www.basketball-reference.com/friv/twitter.html) to obtain list of all NBA players and their Twitter handles.
+  - List of active players can be found from the official site for the [NBA](https://stats.nba.com/players/list/).
-2. Scrape tweets from current NBA players to identify mentions and tags.
+- [ ] Scrape tweets from current NBA players to identify mentions and tags.
-3. Produce edge lists and interaction matrices to calculate the social network position of each player.
+- [ ] Produce edge lists and interaction matrices to calculate the social network position of each player.
-4. Produce social networks using Twitter interactions.
+- [ ] Produce social networks using Twitter interactions.
-5. Use social network metrics to identify possible trends by teams or players.
+- [ ] Use social network metrics to identify possible trends by teams or players.